The Spacetime Metric

 Maybe it's just my anti-SUV bias...

-Anyway, I'm going to explore the graduate physics department at Rutgers tomorrow (where the writer of The Reference Frame got his PhD).
+The Reference Frame got his PhD).
 They must have an excellent high-energy/ string theory program if string theory's ultimate advocate came from there.

 the road less traveled